pyomeca/pyomeca/docs/paper/paper.md

 # Features

-`pyomeca` inherits from the `xarray` features set, which includes label-based indexing, arithmetic, aggregation and alignment, resampling and rolling window operations, plotting, missing data handling and out-of-core computation.
+`pyomeca` inherits from the `xarray` feature set, which includes label-based indexing, arithmetic, aggregation and alignment, resampling and rolling window operations, plotting, missing data handling and out-of-core computation.
 In addition, `pyomeca` has four data structures built upon `xarray`.
 Each structure is associated with a specific biomechanical data type: